Tsinna

 Jälen blinked at the high ambassador’s sudden familiarity.
 “Yes, of course, my lord.”
 He issued orders to check the mounts one last time before they set off and left the great herd behind.

-“Senecíní?” the high ambassador mused, stopping his mount so he could stare up at a formation that towered over the group.
+Their course continued west.
+Gradually, the landscape changed: the tuft grass and scrub brush grew more infrequent while they passed more and more spires, some of which sported exposed sections of a clear, glass-like crystal.
+The high ambassador stopped his mount so he could stare up at a formation that towered over the group.
 Even in the bright sunshine, the crystal’s flashing inner light was visible, a pale rainbow of color that flickered randomly.

-By late afternoon, as the temperature finally fell off, they spurred their animals into a hard run to make up for the time spent watching the låradíë and reached the camp after sunset.
+The group carried on, and by late afternoon, as the temperature finally fell off, they spurred their animals into a hard run to make up for the time spent watching the låradíë and reached the camp after sunset.
 It was a simple rest area on the plain: several insulated domes with nests inside, the doors turned away from the prevailing, blustery wind; a firepit sheltered by a windbreaker; a spacious stable that doubled as a storage shed; and an outhouse.

 After unloading and brushing down the scôrrosë, the riders stripped their warmounts of their armor, then eagerly gathered in a group.
 Jälen showed them all the soft leather bag from his belt.
 After a thorough shake, he presented the mouth of the bag to Ciradår.
 The high ambassador eagerly stuck his hand in, then pulled it out.
 In his palm was a nakishnik talon, painted white.